 When text messaging was first introduced on cellular phones, communicating this way was mainly done between personal acquaintances; until it wasn’t.
 It didn’t take long before a younger generation was texting their acceptance of a job offer or asking a client to meet for drinks after work.

 As mass text messaging has crossed over into the business world, it did what it had been doing in our personal lives as well – provided a faster, simpler way to communicate.
-However, there are some facets of using text messaging professionally that are far different from those we use with friends.
+However, there are some facets of using text messaging in business professionally that are far different from those we use with friends.

 Let’s explore 9 tips that will help you have the best business texting etiquette.